 The stress response is a very beneficial chain of events that have allowed many species to evolve over time.
 Something trying to eat you?
 Swim away!
 Not enough to eat?
 Go look somewhere else!
 Not enough mates?
 Go look under that big rock!
 In the short term, known as an acute stress response, fish can get out of a bad situation and improve their chances of continuing on to create little fish.
 However, when confined to a synthetic environment, such as a manmade pond or tank, they may be in a stressful situation they cannot escape.

-Prolonged stress leads into a chronic stress environment.
+Prolonged stress in fish leads into a chronic stress environment.
 If the stress response is left in the “ON” position too long, it can start to cause the shut down or malfunction of various body systems.
 This is similar to you students who get a cold right after cramming your brains out for a difficult exam, or right after your extended family leaves after the holidays.
 Chronic stress causes decreased immune function (more infections), developmental defects (stunting), and decreased reproductive capabilities.
 This is the stress that is harmful to your pet fish.
 Can you guess the #1 cause of chronic stress in fish?

-Stressful Events in Fish
+Events Causing Stress in Fish

 What causes a fish to stress out?
 Certainly they don’t have to worry about finances, school work or where they’re going to park their car when they arrive home.
 Here are some examples of what can cause stress in your fish, and other pets for that matter: